panosylr/vulnserver/README.md

 # Vulnserver exploits

-Some PoCs for basic techniques of Windows exploitation againsta vulnserver application.
+Some PoCs for basic techniques of Windows exploitation against vulnserver application.